-Returns a vector of BPatch_function's for the function name defined, or NULL if the function does not exist.
-If name contains a POSIX-extended regular expression, and dont_use_regex is false, a regex search will be performed on function names and matching Bpatch_functions returned.
-If showError is true, then dyninst will report and error via the BPatch::registerErrorCallback if no function is found.
-If the incUninstrumentable flag is set, the returned table of procedures will include uninstrumentable functions.
+Return a vector of BPatch_functions corresponding to name, or NULL if the function does not exist.
+If name contains a POSIX-extended regular expression, and dont_use_regex is false, a regular expression search will be performed on function names and matching BPatch_functions returned.
+If showError is true, then Dyninst will report an error via the BPatch::registerErrorCallback if no function is found.

+If the incuninstrumentable flag is set, the returned table of procedures will include uninstrumentable functions.
 The default behavior is to omit these functions.

-[NOTE: if name is not found to match any demangled function names in the module, the search is repeated as if name is a mangled function name.
-If this second search succeeds, functions with mangled names matching name are returned instead]
+[NOTE: If name is not found to match any demangled function names in the module, the search is repeated as if name is a mangled function name.
+If this second search succeeds, functions with mangled names matching name are returned instead.]